A passion for blue, helicopter rides and a unique approach to Mediterranean beaches

 LBH: The internal structure of your images is particularly meticulous.
 Do you look for particular schemes, lines or shapes when in the air ?

 BL: Of course.
 First I look out of the helicopter trying to get an overview of the complete scenery and decide where exactly to go on the basis of the shapes I see on the ground.
 Then I lean out of the open door of the helicopter to look through the camera vertically down to find the most interesting patterns, lines and schemes I want to photograph.
-My work is global as it is based as much on graphical structures and shapes as it is on colour arrangements.
+My work is global as it is based as much on graphical structures and shapes as it is on color arrangements.
 I always have these two dimensions in mind when picking my subjects.

 LBH: A lot of observers compare your work to abstract paintings.
 What are the artists - painters and others - that most influenced your work ?